ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 Used version of home-assistant-frontend@1.0.0

 ### How to build the new Lovelace version
+First of all the actual https://github.com/home-assistant/home-assistant-polymer (dev branch) must be **manually** merged into https://github.com/GermanBluefox/home-assistant-polymer.git (iob) branch.

+All changes for ioBroker are marked with comment `// IoB`.
+For now (2019.11.23) following files were modified:
+- `.gitignore` - added `.idea` ignore
+- `build-scripts/gulp/app.js` - Added new gulp task
+- `build-scripts/gulp/webpack.js` - Added new gulp task
+- `src/entrypoints/core.ts` - modified authentication process
+- `src/data/lovelace.ts` - added hide bar option
+- `src/panels/lovelace/hui-root.ts` - added notifications and voice control
+- `src/dialogs/notifications/notification-drawer.js` - added button ack all
+- `src/layouts/home-assistant-main.ts` - remove app sidebar

+After that checkout modified version in `./build` folder.
+Then.

 1. go to ./build directory.
-2. `git clone https://github.com/GermanBluefox/home-assistant-polymer.git` it is fork of https://github.com/home-assistant/home-assistant-polymer.git, but some things are modified (e.g. notifications).
+2. `git clone https://github.com/GermanBluefox/home-assistant-polymer.git` it is fork of https://github.com/home-assistant/home-assistant-polymer.git, but some things are modified (see the file list earlier).
 3. `cd home-assistant-polymer`
 4. `git checkout master`
 5. `npm install`
-6. `gulp run build-app` for release or `gulp run develop-iob` for debug version
+6. `gulp run build-app` for release or `gulp run develop-iob` for debug version.
+To build web after changes you can call `webpack-dev-app` for faster build, but you need to call `build-app` anyway after the version is ready for use.
 7. copy all files from `./build/home-assistant-polymer/hass_frontend` into `./hass_frontend` in this repo
 8. Start `gulp rename` task.

 ## Changelog
-### 1.0.0 (2019-11-23)
+### 1.0.1 (2019-11-23)
 * (bluefox) Implemented bindings ala vis in markdown

 ### 0.2.5 (2019-11-18)